xenloops/Red-team-notes/15_kerberos.md

 Delegation allows a user or machine to act on behalf of another user to another service (e.g. user authenticates to a front-end web app that serves a back-end database -- the app authenticates to the DB using Kerberos as the authenticated user).
 When set up, unconstrained delegation makes KDC include the user's TGT inside the TGS.
 In this example, when the user accesses the Web Server, it caches the user's TGT.
 When the Web Server needs to access the DB Server on behalf of that user, it uses the TGT to request a TGS for the database service.
 It will cache the user’s TGT regardless of which service is being accessed by the user.
 So, if an admin accesses a file share or any other service on the machine that uses Kerberos, their TGT will be cached and can be extracted memory for nefarious use against other services in the domain.

+Enabling unconstrained or constrained delegation on a computer requires SeEnableDelegationPrivilege user rights on domain controllers, which is only granted to enterprise and domain admins.
+Constrained delegation is configured on the "front-end" service via its msDS-AllowedToDelegateTo attribute.
+This allows a computer account to impersonate any user to any service on a DC, and the DC has no "say" over it.

 To return all computers that are permitted for unconstrained delegation: ```execute-assembly ADSearch.exe --search "(&(objectCategory=computer)(userAccountControl:1.2.840.113556.1.4.803:=524288))" --attributes samaccountname,dnshostname```

 Domain Controllers are always permitted for unconstrained delegation.